nargesbh/Titanic-Survivals/README.md

 ### Model Training and Validation

-- We implement logistic regression with L2 regularization (Ridge regression) to predict passenger survival.
+- I implement logistic regression with L2 regularization (Ridge regression) to predict passenger survival.
 - Cross-validation is performed to assess the model's performance and avoid overfitting.
 - Hyperparameter tuning is carried out to find the best combination of learning rate and regularization strength.